Xn-qon7tvkkj/8-WeekOf10-7/README.md

 # You can substitute strings with variables.
 # You can add two variables together for a result/sentence.
 Combination by using +.
-# %r is format specifier
+# %r is format specifier, "representation" for the object, for logging and debugging output; not sufficent to instantiate a new object into the same value/state.
-# %s is replacing variable by string
+# %s is replacing variable by string, string representation
-# %d is replace with another number
+# %d is replace with another number, integer decimal representation
 # You can make a variable either True or False
 # You can use % with the variables to plug in the words in the sentence.
 # You can print variables together by % too.